walliski/myranks-for-gokz/README.md

 * Enable DB search for player !rank.
 Currently only for in-game players.
 * Foreign keys with delete cascade for the Myrank table?
 * Stored procedures as a part of the plugin?
+* Spam protection for chat?
+* !profile command
+  * Content:
+    * Player name
+    * Steamid
+    * Last Seen
+    * Rank
+    * Score (skillgroup)
+    * Next skillgroup
+    * How many pro times?
+    * How many tp times? (based on what?
+Ranked maps?
+How about Vanilla?)
+  * List finished maps
+  * List unfinished maps
+* Check if map is in ranked pool, and show a different message on finish if it isnt?
+* Minimum points for skillgroup?